millerms/CranburyChiropractic/index.md

   - #image_path: /assets/images/feature-back.jpg
     alt: "Neurologic Approach"
     title: "Neurologic Approach"
-    excerpt: "We map how sensory systems (eyes, inner ear, joints) talk to your brain, update that map with precise input, and reinforce motor output so movement and steadiness feel clearer.
+    excerpt: "We map how sensory systems (spine, eyes, inner ear, joints) talk to your brain, update that map with precise input, and reinforce motor output so movement and steadiness feel clearer.
 Tracking your response shows what’s working."
     url: "/services/neurologic-approach/"
     btn_label: "See how we help"
     btn_class: "btn--primary"
   - #image_path: /assets/images/feature-family.jpg
     alt: "Full-Spine & Extremities"
     title: "Full-Spine & Extremities"
-    excerpt: "Joint-specific adjustments restore clean sensory input from the spine and limbs so your brain can drive smoother motor output.
-We pair each visit with focused drills that help gains stick."
+    excerpt: "Joint-specific adjustments restore cleaner sensory input from the spine and limbs so your brain can drive smoother motor output.
+We pair each visit with focused drills that helps change stick."
     url: "/services/full-spine-extremities/"
     btn_label: "See details"
     btn_class: "btn--primary"
   - #image_path: /assets/images/feature-family.jpg
     alt: "Balance and Posture Testing"
     title: "Balance and Posture Testing"
-    excerpt: "We identify how vision, vestibular input, and proprioception synchronize (or don’t), then tailor sensory drills and motor progressions that boost stability, reduce fall risk, and keep you active."
+    excerpt: "We identify how proprioception, vision, and vestibular input synchronize (or don’t), then tailor sensory drills and motor progressions that boost stability, reduce fall risk, and keep you active."
     url: "/services/balance-stability/"
     btn_label: "How do we test?"
     btn_class: "btn--primary"
   - title: "Diversified Technique"
     excerpt: "A widely used, hands‑on chiropractic method.
-Dr. Miller uses precise adjustments — not one‑size‑fits‑all — to restore motion in specific joints.
+Dr. Miller uses precise sequences of adjustments — not one‑size‑fits‑all — to improve motion in specific joints.
 Expect gentle positioning and a quick, controlled thrust that often produces immediate relief and freer movement."
     url: "/services/diversified-technique/"
     btn_label: "Learn about the technique"
     btn_class: "btn--primary"